syncfusion-content/blazor-docs/blazor/dropdown-list/popup-setting.md

 ## Change the popup width

-You can customize the width of the popup using [PopupWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_PopupWidth).
-Default value of `PopupWidth` is `100%` so the popup width sets based on the width of the DropdownList component.
+Customize the width of the popup using the [PopupWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_PopupWidth).
+The default value of the `PopupWidth` is `100%` so the popup width is set based on the width of the DropdownList component.

-In the below sample PopupWidth is set as 300px
+In the following sample, the `PopupWidth` is set as `300px`.

 {% highlight cshtml %}